OWASP/www-project-developer-guide/draft/14-appendices/01-implementation-dos-donts/02-secure-coding.md

     * Restrict authentication cookies to HTTPS connections
     * If the application has any design to persist passwords in the database, hash and salt the password before storing in database.
 Compare hashes to validate password
-    * Authenticate the user before authorising access to hidden directories
+    * Authenticate the user before authorizing access to hidden directories
     * Ensure registration, credential recovery, and API pathways are hardened against account enumeration attacks by using the same messages for all outcomes.
   * Server